ansoni-san/libconfig-yaarg-perl/README.md

 This essentially allows you to autobox / type arguments based on key.
 If you have a nested argument structure with multiple elements which contain a 'URI' value, these can be 'type-casted' to instances of the URI class etc.

-INTERESTING USE-CASES:
+## INTERESTING USE-CASES

 This module _coincidentally_ excels in processing deserialised formats, such as XML-type structures and JSON / YAML as arguments.
-Academically, it would be trivial to write a custom transform handler, which first deserialised and then called process_args again on the result.
+Academically, it would be trivial to write a custom transform handler, which first deserialised and then called process\_args again on the result.
 This module checks whether your name mappings map to other transform-eligible keys, and automatically ensures they are reprocessed once renamed.

     #map final values to the hash key